shahriarbd10/shahriarbd10.github.io/README.md

 <!--
 GitHub Profile README for shahriarbd10
-- Header uses ONLY safe SVG tags (no <style>, no <filter>) so nothing leaks as plain text.
+- Inline SVG header + achievements with NO <style> tags (avoids leaking text).
-- MediTrack uses the pin card only; its description is pulled from the repo settings.
+- MediTrack uses pin card only; its description is pulled from the repo settings.
 -->

 <!-- ====== CLEAN INLINE SVG HEADER (GitHub-safe) ====== -->